 Interested in volunteering with FASS?

 Would you like to become a volunteer alcohol counsellor within one of our community counselling teams?
+We provide one-to-one confidential counselling for individuals over the age of 16 years who are affected by their own or someone else's alcohol-related problem.

 There are opportunities for you if you